Where is the birth center located?

 Our primary office is at 769 W. Terra Lane in O'fallon, MO. (map) and we also have an office in Creve Coeur at 555 N New Ballas Road, St. Louis MO (map).
 Thanks to our ability to offer care at these locations, at Missouri Baptist Medical Center as well as home birth, we can work with families from all over St. Louis and parts of Illinois.

-What will a birth at Birth and Wellness Center be like?
+What will my birth at Birth and Wellness Center be like?

-When a woman decides it is time to come to the birth center, she will be welcomed by a care provider that is well known to her, who will evaluate her and help her get settled in.
-Women are encouraged wear whatever clothes they are comfortable in.
-A kitchen is available for the mother and her loved ones to eat and drink as they wish.
-Each birthing room has a tub for waterbirth or simply for the mother’s comfort.
-The well-being of the mother and baby will be monitored by the midwife and a birth assistant.
-The midwife will be constantly available for encouragement and ideas for helping the birth progress smoothly.
-As the time of birth nears, the mother will be encouraged to use whatever positions or techniques she desires to give her energy and strength for the birth.
-The pushing phase of labor will be as gentle and quiet as the mother prefers.
-Throughout the process, the people whom the mother has chosen as her support, including children if she wishes, will be present with her.
+When you decide it is time to come to the birth center, you will be welcomed by a care provider that is well known to you, who will evaluate and help you get settled in.
+You are encouraged wear whatever clothes you are comfortable in.
+A kitchen is available for you and your loved ones to eat and drink as they wish.
+Each birthing room has a tub for waterbirth or simply for comfort during labor.
+Your well-being and your baby's will be monitored by your midwife and a birth assistant.
+Your midwife will be constantly available for encouragement and ideas for helping the birth progress smoothly.
+As the time of birth nears, you will be encouraged to use whatever positions or techniques you desire to give you energy and strength for the birth.
+The pushing phase of labor will be as gentle and quiet as you prefer.
+Throughout the process, the people whom you have chosen as support, including children if you wish, may be present.
 The father of the baby or other support people are encouraged to be intimately involved in the entire birth, and “catching” the baby can be done by the person of the mother’s choosing.
-Once the baby is born, he or she will be placed immediately into the mother’s arms, and bonding and breastfeeding will be encouraged.
-All newborn procedures such as the newborn exam will be done in the mother’s arms or at her side when she is ready.
-After mom has had a chance to eat and refresh herself, usually about 3-6 hours after the birth, the new family will go home, where mom and baby can rest and get to know each other in their own surroundings.
+Once the baby is born, he or she will be placed immediately into your arms, and bonding and breastfeeding will be encouraged.
+All newborn procedures such as the newborn exam will be done in your arms or at your side when you are ready.
+After you have had a chance to eat and refresh yourself, usually about 3-6 hours after the birth, the new family will go home, where mom and baby can rest and get to know each other in their own surroundings.
 Families who live within 30 miles of the birth center will receive a home visit 24-48 hours after birth.
 Mothers who live a greater distance away will be asked to come to the center for this visit or arrange care with a provider close to home.
 At 2 weeks and 4 weeks after birth, mom and baby will be seen together at the birth center.

 Can I have a home birth?

-We want women to be able to choose the birth that is right for them, including who helps them and where it occurs.
+We want you to be able to choose the birth that is right for you, including who helps you and where birth occurs.
 Our birth center is as home-like as regulations will allow, but it isn't quite home.
 We offer a limited number of home births each month, within 30 miles of the birth center's O'fallon location.
 Our range includes much of St. Louis County, St. Charles County, and parts of Warren and Lincoln Counties.
 Talk to your midwife to see if home birth is an option for you.

 Do you support VBAC?

 Yes!
-Women whose last birth was a cesarean can receive all of their prenatal care at the birth center and have a midwife-attended birth at Missouri Baptist.
+Women whose last birth was a cesarean can receive all of their prenatal care with our midwives and have a midwife-attended birth at Missouri Baptist.
 Women who have already had a vbac can give birth at the birth center.
 If you have had multiple cesareans, or have other health concerns, we would be glad to talk with you about whether co-care between our midwives and collaborative physician is a good fit for you.

 Do you provide a doula at my birth?

 Doulas are very welcome at BWC, and a woman should interview a few different options and choose the one who will be the best fit for her.
-A doula offers an added layer support, education and comfort to your birth team and doulas are shown to improve a mom's confidence and her chances of acheiving an unmedicated birth.
+A doula offers an added layer of support, education and comfort to your birth team and doulas are shown to improve a mom's confidence and her chances of acheiving an unmedicated birth.
 For birth partners, a doula can give helpful suggestions that make the partner feel more involved and at ease during the birth process.
-We have lots of referrals available for local doulas, but we do not have any on staff, so a woman is free to choose whomever she prefers.
+We have lots of referrals available for local doulas, but we do not have any on staff, so you are free to choose whomever you prefer.
 If you would like to know more about the wonderful things doulas can do to support a woman through pregnancy, childbirth and early parenting, check out Doulas of Greater St Louis or just google 'what is a doula'.
-If you have Homestate Health for your insurance, talk to us about how you can get a doula with no out of pocket cost!

 Do you accept insurance and Medicaid?

 Yes.
-Birth & Wellness Center has contracts with nearly all major insurance providers, as well as Medicaid, and have received many positive responses so far regarding coverage for birth centers.
-Clients should contact us or their insurance carrier to verify exactly what their coverage is.
+Birth & Wellness Center has contracts with nearly all major insurance providers, as well as Medicaid.
+To see a list of our contracted insurance companies, check out our Insurance Info page.
+All clients should contact their insurance carrier to verify exactly what their coverage is.
 Every client of the Center will receive a financial agreement, so there will be no surprises along the way.
 For those who are paying out of pocket, a sliding scale fee and payment plans are available to make our care as accessible as possible.
 If you have a large deductible, we will work with you on a payment plan so you are not surprised with a large bill after your baby is born.

 I know most pregnancies and births are normal and healthy, but what if there is a problem?